joosthvanderlinden/joosthvanderlinden.github.io/_posts/2016-06-13-datathon-story.md

 ---
 layout: post
-title: "Melbourne Datathon"
+title: "Melbourne Datathon - How it came about"
-excerpt: "Everything I learned from organizing a hackathon for data science."
+excerpt: "The story behind founding and organizing a hackathon for data science."
 modified: 2016-04-11
 tags: [datathon]
 comments: false
 ---

-In this blog post, I will share my story and experiences on running a "datathon."
+In this blog post, I will share my story and experiences on running a datathon in Melbourne.
 Running one yourself?
-Feel free to skip my story and scroll straight down to the concept & tips section.
+Make sure you check out my other blogpost, in which I share my tips and lessons learned.

 ### Founding the Melbourne Datathon
 Back in December 2014, I read a few [articles](http://www.datanami.com/2014/11/24/datathons-emerge-training-recruitment-tool/) about the concept of a datathon and I thought it would be fun to organize one in Melbourne.
 But where to start?
 I had just started going to the local data science Meetup.
 I got in touch with the organizer ([Phil Brierley](https://au.linkedin.com/in/philbrierley)) who was immediately excited about the idea too.
 Lucky for me, Phil knows practicaLly everyone and everything doing data science in Melbourne.
 I had found myself a co-organizer.